-Thus, the platform consists of two applications: a instructor-oriented game editor for the creation of the games [10] and a game engine, which facilitates the deployment and distribution of the games to the students.
+Thus, the platform consists of two applications: a instructor-oriented game editor for the creation of the games [10] (shown in Fig. 2) and a game engine, which facilitates the deployment and distribution of the games to the students.
 The editor facilitates the implication of instructors with no programming background in the development process, keeping them focused on the achievement of the learning value.